gamedevCloudy/linker-er/README.md

-# linker-er
- Linktree Alternative
+# linker-er: Linktree Alternative

 ## Link Tree is for pople who can't code.

-# I made my own!
+## I made my own!

 Notes:
 - I know this misses a lot of feautres like Analytics